 - Allows for horizontal pushing and pulling.
 Bands can be anchored around the body or a door mount to perform horizontal movements.
 In contrast, bodyweight exercises are limited to vertical movements only.
 Horizontal movements unlock a variety of exercises that effectively target the chest and back.
 Therefore bands are great if you’re looking to build your upper body.

 - Simpler to progressive overload.
 Overload refers to increasing exercise intensity over time to keep your muscles challenged for growth.
 Adding weight is a popular way to overload.
-It’s much easier to add weight with resistance bands (just use a heavier band color) compared to bodyweight.
+It’s much easier to add weight with resistance bands (just use a heavier band color) compared to bodyweight training which requires unconventional overload methods.
 Therefore it’s generally easier to build muscle using resistance bands.

 - Suitable for compound and isolation movements.
 Compound exercises like the row work multiple muscles in one movement (good for overall muscle-building).
 Isolation exercises like the bicep curl work single muscles (great for defining muscles).
 Unlike bodyweight training, bands are equally effective for both types of movement.